cjdoris/pAdicGaloisGroup/tables/README.md

 This directory contains CSV files describing the Galois groups of polynomials over a *p*-adic field.
 Each file has a fixed degree *d*, the first *d*+1 columns give the coefficients of the polynomial, and the final number gives the T-number of its Galois group.

+The files can be [browsed directly on GitHub](https://github.com/cjdoris/pAdicGaloisGroup/tables/).

 <table>
   <tr>
     <th>p</th>